 I work on Thursday and I need something that is quick and easy to assemble when I get home.

 Wednesday night: Boil 3 medium red beets until tender.
 Rinse under cold running water and peel skin away with a paper towel.
 Dice the beets into 1 inch cubes and add balsamic or red wine vinegar along with olive oil, salt and pepper.
 The beets absorb all of the flavor and are excellent served cold.
 For the mac&cheese, I used lentil pasta from Thrive Market.
 Trader Joes carries rice noodles and a fun new black bean pasta.
 The lentil pasta holds together really well, better than the rice noodles.
 Next I add a grated raw sharp cheddar while the pasta was warm.
 Stir well to combine…Done!
 When we arrive home on Thursday all I have to do is open cans of sardines and oysters and add the beets and mac&cheese.

-Elvis Sandwich with yogurt blueberries
+Saturday and Sunday Elvis Sandwich with yogurt blueberries